 Just one day after OpenAI introduced GPT-5, two AI security companies, NeuralTrust and SPLX (formerly SplxAI), tested and quickly discovered serious vulnerabilities in the newly released model.

-The team said that during the jailbreak process to coax ChatGPT-5 into swearing, they did not ask any direct questions, but instead cleverly planted hidden elements in the conversation over multiple turns, causing the model to be led, stick to the story line, and eventually voluntarily provide content that violated its principles without being able to trigger the opt-out mechanism.
+The team said that during the jailbreak process to coax ChatGPT-5 into swearing, they did not ask any direct questions, but instead cleverly planted hidden elements in the conversation over multiple rounds, causing the model to be led, stick to the story line, and eventually voluntarily provide content that violated its principles without being able to trigger the opt-out mechanism.

-In one example, after the model was led through a lengthy series of instructions, the question “how to build a bomb” was presented in a pseudo-encoded form.
+In one example, after the model was led through a lengthy series of instructions, the question “how to build a bomb” was presented in a deceptively encrypted form.
 GPT-5 not only answered this malicious question informatively, but also responded in a witty, friendly manner, completely bypassing the opt-out mechanism for which it was designed.

 ChatGPT-5 can still be exploited to create dangerous things.
 Photo: Tue Minh

-It can be seen that currently, context-based attack techniques and content obfuscation are increasingly sophisticated, GPT-5, although powerful in language processing capabilities, still does not reach the level of security needed for widespread deployment without additional protection mechanisms.
+It can be seen that currently, context-based attack techniques and content obfuscation are increasingly sophisticated, GPT-5, although powerful in language processing capabilities, still does not reach the necessary level of security for widespread deployment without additional protection mechanisms.

 Source: https://khoahocdoisong.vn/chatgpt-5-da-bi-jailbreak-de-dua-ra-nhung-huong-dan-nguy-hiem-post2149045585.html